With former FBI Director James Comey currently making the publicity rounds to prepare for the release of his new book,

 After over a month of leaving Comey alone, Trump brought the FBI right back with a claim about Comey's handling of the Clinton email investigation.

+Comey drafted a statement saying that the FBI did not judge Clinton to be guilty of any crimes, but the Justice Department has not found reason to investigate Comey over this break with tradition.
 Trump publicly admitted that he fired Comey in hopes that it would end the questions surrounding alleged collusion between his campaign and Russia, but this tweet storm is one piece of evidence that it didn't exactly turn out that way.

 A common trope in Trump tweets — praising specific Fox News segments.

 He added that McCabe is "racing the clock to retire with full benefits."
 Thanks to Trump's Justice Department, McCabe would not win that race; he was

 Even when otherwise discussing former Clinton aide Huma Abedin, Trump still found a few characters to squeeze in a mention of Comey.